stevencox/midori/README.md

 ## Next
   * This work lacks user input.
 Who the language is for and what they need will steer its functionality.
-  * I'm persuaded Lark is a good direction for Python parsing.
+  * I'm persuaded Lark is a good direction for Python parsing but I need to read the docs properly.
   * This is a prototype.
     * Sorting out the version issues with Lark for an easier setup/unboxing experience is first.
     * Error handling is light.
 An exception hierarchy is in order.